Hurricane Window & Door FAQs

 3. Radiation:

 Radiative heat transfer occurs when energy is emitted by one surface and absorbed by another.
-Low-E (Low Emissivity) coatings are designed to reduce the radiative transfer of heat.
+Low-E (Low Emissivity) coatings are specifically designed to reduce the radiative transfer of heat.
 The coating reflects infrared radiation (longwave radiation) back into the home during the winter and reflects outside heat (shortwave solar radiation) away during the summer.

 The Stefan-Boltzmann Law describes radiative heat transfer: